shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wallet.md

         For details, see [how to configure one or more social logins]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md).

-* Save the **App Address** assigned to the application.
+* Save the **{{config.extra.arcana.app_address}}** assigned to the application.
 It is displayed on the dashboard application page and required to instantiate the `AuthProvider` while integrating the application.

 ## Steps